Mathri / Mathiya

 • Don’t knead the mathri dough too much.

-• You can add black pepper powder to mathris too.
-I don’t prefer it so I skip it.
+• You can also add black pepper powder to the mathris for an extra kick, but since I don’t prefer it, I usually skip it.

 • We need to add a little more salt while making the dough as this snack is a little salty.